 SEA believes a high-quality environment increases employee and passenger satisfaction.
-The design consultant's role in creating inspiring public spaces with a positive emotional impact is essential to this vision experience design noun
+The design consultant's role in creating inspiring public spaces with a positive emotional impact is essential to this vision.

-By substituting the word "people" with "passengers" in Maya Angelou's quote, a subtle mindshift begins to occur; an acknowledgment that just as experience is emotional, so is design.
+Bysubstitutingtheword"people"with "passengers" in Maya Angelou's quote, a subtle mindshift begins to occur; an acknowledgment that just as experience is emotional, so is design.